 Periodic maintenance, renewal and annuity fees on any issued patent must be paid to the U.S. Patent and Trademark Office and foreign patent agencies in several stages or annually over the lifetime of our owned and licensed patents and patent applications.
 The U.S. Patent and Trademark Office and various foreign governmental patent agencies require compliance with a number of procedural, documentary, fee payment and other similar provisions during the patent application process.
 In certain circumstances, we rely on our licensing partners to pay these fees to, or comply with the procedural and documentary rules of, the relevant patent agency.
-While an inadvertent lapse can in many cases be cured by payment of a late fee or by other means in accordance with the applicable rules, there are situations in which noncompliance can result in abandonment or lapse of the patent or patent application, resulting in partial or complete loss of patent rights in the relevant jurisdiction.
-Non-compliance events that could result in abandonment or lapse of a patent or patent application include failure to respond to official actions within prescribed time limits, non-payment of fees and failure to properly legalize and submit formal documents.
-If we or our licensors fail to maintain the patents and patent applications covering our product candidates, it would have a material adverse effect on our business.
+While an inadvertent lapse can in many cases be cured by payment of a late fee or by other means in accordance with the application, resulting in partial or complete loss of patent rights in the relevant jurisdiction.
+Non-compliance events that could result in abandonment or lapse of a patent application include failure to respond to official actions within prescribed time limits, non-payment of fees and failure to properly legalize and submit formal documents.
+If we or our licensors fail to maintain the patent applications covering our product candidates, it would have a material adverse effect on our business.

-INVELTYS, KPI-121 0.25% and certain aspects of our MPP technology are protected by patents exclusively licensed from other companies or institutions.
+INVELTYS, KPI-121 0.25% and certain aspects of our AMPPLIFY technology are protected by patents exclusively licensed from other companies or institutions.
 If these third parties terminate their agreements with us or fail to maintain or enforce the underlying patents, or we otherwise lose our rights to these patents, our competitive position and our market share in the markets for any of our approved products will be harmed.

 A substantial portion of our patent portfolio is in-licensed.
 As such, we are a party to license agreements and certain aspects of our business depend on patents and/or patent applications owned by other companies or institutions.
-In particular, we hold exclusive licenses for patent families relating to INVELTYS and KPI-121 0.25%, other product candidates and some aspects of our MPP technology.
-While we control patent prosecution of the licensed patent families relating to INVELTYS and KPI-121 0.25%, for the remainder of the patent families subject to our exclusive license agreement with JHU that relate to our MPP technology, JHU retains control of patent prosecution.
-Our rights with respect to in-licensed patents and patent applications may be lost if the applicable license agreement expires or is terminated.
+In particular, we hold exclusive licenses for patent families relating to INVELTYS and our product candidates, including KPI-121 0.25%, and some aspects of our AMPPLIFY technology.
+While we control patent prosecution of the licensed patent families relating to INVELTYS and KPI-121 0.25%, for the remainder of the patent families subject to our exclusive license agreement with JHU that relate to our AMPPLIFY technology, JHU retains control of patent prosecution.
+Our rights with respect to in-licensed patent applications may be lost if the applicable license agreement expires or is terminated.
 We are likely to enter into additional license agreements to in-license patents and patent applications as part of the development of our business in the future, under which we may not retain control of the preparation, filing, prosecution, maintenance, enforcement and defense of such patents.
-If we are unable to maintain these patent rights for any reason, our ability to develop and commercialize our product candidates could be materially harmed.
+If we are unable to maintain these patent rights for any reason, our ability to develop and commercialize our products or product candidates could be materially harmed.